 Hey to Amasty blog readers!

-Today we are going to talk about using Knockout in Magento 2 frontend solutions.
+Today we are going to talk about what is JS Knockout, examples of using it in e-commerce and Magento 2 frontend solutions.

 Introduction of this library brought significant positive changes to Magento 2 development and made it possible to create a much wider range of responsive frontend components, such as datepicker, popups, and other custom design elements.

-Despite the benefits, implementing Magento 2 solutions with Knockout is quite complicated for many developers.
-So, today we look at how KO works and how you can use it in your Magento 2 projects.
+Despite the benefits, implementing Magento 2 solutions with Knockout JS is quite complicated for many developers.
+So, in this tutorial, we look at how JS Knockout works and how to use it in your Magento 2 projects.

-How Knockout works in Magento 2 UI components
+How Knockout JS works in Magento 2 UI components

 The frontend Knockout files are conventionally located as follows: